-ltem Uncertainties Effect if Actual Results Differ Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
+ltem Uncertainties Effect if Actual Results Differ from Assumptions Property, Plant and Equipment Assets are depreciated over useful lives that are dependent on assumptions about the level of repairs and maintenance that will be incurred in relation to individual assets.
 The current economic climate makes it uncertain that the Council will be able to sustain its current spending on repairs and maintenance, bringing into doubt the useful lives assigned to assets.
 Property Plant and Equipment are reviewed for both economic and price impairment on an annual basis.
-Any movement in market value of property will have any impact on the Council's valuation from Assumptions If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
+Any movement in market value of property will have any impact on the Council's valuation.
+If the useful life of assets is reduced, depreciation increases and the carrying amount of the assets falls.
 If an asset is impaired the carrying amount of the asset is reduced.
-Pensions Liability have any impact on the Council's valuation.
-Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+Pensions Liability Estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 These judgements are made by actuaries appointed by Leicestershire County Council who administer the pension fund.
 The effect on the net pension liability of changes in individual assumptions can be measured.
 For instance: A decrease in the discount rate assumption would result in an increase in pension liability.
 A one year increase in member life expectancy would result in an increase in pension liability.
-An increase in the pension rate would result in an increase in pension liability.
-An increase in the pension rate would result in an increase in pension liability.
-A 1% increase in the pension liability would decrease the Council's net assets by Provisions The council has made provision in relation to National Non-Domestic Rate Appeals.
-This provision is based on an estimation of any future liability and the likelihood that these costs will be incurred. £0.009583 million.
+An increase in the pension rate would result in an increase in the pension rate mould result in an increase in the pension liability.
+An increase in the pension rate would result in an increase in the pension rate would result in an increase in the pension liability.
+A 1% increase in the pension liability would decrease the Council's net assets by £0.008327 million.
+Provisions The council has made provision in relation to National Non-Domestic Rate Appeals.
+This provision is based on an estimation of any future liability and the likelihood that these costs will be incurred.
 If the estimates used in the calculation of the provision prove to be inaccurate then there will be further income or expenditure incurred by the General Fund via the Collection Fund.